tixxit/optimistic-spec-article/ARTICLE.md

 `Function1` is specialized on the argument and return type, the interface includes variations of `apply` for all combinations of specialization - in our case, `apply$mcDD$sp`.
-Even if a function doesn't use primitives, it must still implement these variations.
-Scala provides defaults for all versions in `AbstractFunction1`, which simply delegate to a static version of the method on `Function1$class`.
-The method looks like this:
+Even if a function doesn't use primitives, it must still provide an implementation of these variations.
+Scala provides defaults for all versions in `AbstractFunction1` (to avoid bytecode bloat), which simply delegate to a default static version of the method on `Function1$class`.
+The static method looks like this:

 ```
   public static double apply$mcDD$sp(scala.Function1, double);